-The Getting Started Project has been designed using a simple and progressive method to introduce your pupils to the software features and learning experience of WeDo 2.0.
+The Getting Started Project has been designed using a simple and progressive method to introduce students to the software features and learning experience of WeDo 2.0.

-In this project, a character called 'Milo' will take you and your pupils on a journey where you will explore places that humans cannot go in order to find a special plant specimen.
+In this project, a character called "Milo" will take you and your students on a journey where you will explore places that humans cannot go in order to find a special plant specimen.

-In part A, 'Milo, the Science Rover', your pupils will:
+In part A, "Milo, the Science Rover," students will: